MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-phases.md

 ---

-# FastTrack Center Benefit Process for Enterprise Mobility Suite - phases
+# FastTrack Center Benefit Process for Enterprise Mobility + Security - phases
-When you use the [FastTrack Center Benefit for Enterprise Mobility Suite (EMS)](fasttrack-center-benefit-for-enterprise-mobility-suite-ems.md) to get Azure Active Directory Premium, Microsoft Intune and/or Azure Rights Management ready for use, there are several phases involved in the process.
+When you use the [FastTrack Center Benefit for Enterprise Mobility + Security](fasttrack-center-benefit-for-enterprise-mobility-suite-ems.md) to get Azure Active Directory Premium, Microsoft Intune and/or Azure Rights Management ready for use, there are several phases involved in the process.
 The following sections describe each phase of the onboarding process.

-To read about the other parts of the FastTrack onboarding process, see [FastTrack Center Benefit Process for Enterprise Mobility Suite (EMS)](fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md).
+To read about the other parts of the FastTrack onboarding process, see [FastTrack Center Benefit Process for Enterprise Mobility + Security](fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md).

 Onboarding has four primary phases, as shown in the following figure: